blueperf/acmeair-monolithic-java/Documentation/Liberty_Instructions.md

 ```

-## Create the WebSphere Liberty server and then deploy the application(s)
+## Create the WebSphere Liberty server and then deploy the application
 Windows:
 ```text
 cd %WLP_SERVERDIR%